peterlewandowski/point-focus/README.md

 - **SSR Friendly:** Works seamlessly with Next.js, Gatsby, and other SSR frameworks.
 - **Customizable Zoom:** Choose between click or hover to activate zoom.
 - **Smooth Drag & Inertia:** Natural, momentum-based dragging experience.
 - **Responsive & Touch Ready:** Works beautifully on desktop and mobile devices.
+On touch devices, drag-to-pan is always enabled for the zoomed image, regardless of configuration.
 - **Accessible:** Keyboard and ARIA support for inclusive user experiences.
 - **Easy Styling:** Modern, modular CSS/SCSS for effortless customization.
 - **Lightweight:** No external dependencies except React.